mako-framework/docs/04_databases_sql/02_query_builder.md

 	->where('name', '!=', 'John Doe')
 	->all();

-You can also make advanced column selections with raw SQL and subqueries
+Advanced column selections can also be made using raw SQL and subqueries.

 	$persons = $query->table('persons')->select
 	(